carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 We chose this algorithm because of its simplicity and straightforward geometrical interpretation.

 We can compute the value of π using a random number generator.
 We count the points falling inside the blue circle M compared to the green square N.
-Then π is approximated by the ration 4M/N.
+Then π is approximated by the ratio 4M/N.

 ![Computing Pi](../fig/calc_pi_3_wide.svg)